Too often, multi-site and remote managers do not get the development support they need to be truly effective.

 Does MMU only work with multi-unit operators?

 Not at all.
-While we specialise in multi-unit operations and remote management, we also help organisations enhance the capabilities of their wider operational population.
+While we specialise in multi-unit operations and remote management, we also help organisations enhance the capabilities of their wider operational team.
 We can adapt our style to speak with any member of your organisation, from frontline colleagues to senior board members.

 In practice, this sees us broaden our support to provide training for the direct reports of managers that we work with, such as shift managers, assistant and general managers – often with a focus on driving exceptional customer experiences.